CongducPham/WaterSense/WaterSenseGateway/README.md

 With the Arduino IDE, open the Arduino_LoRa_Simple_SoilHum sketch, compile it and upload to an Arduino board.
 Check your radio module first, see "Connect a radio module to your end-device" above.

-The end-device runs in LoRa mode 1 and has address 8.
-It will send data to the gateway.
+The end-device runs in LoRa mode 1 and has address 2.
+It will send data to the gateway using 433MHz band.

 The default configuration uses an application key filter set to [5, 6, 7, 8].